Skip to main content

 Check for session time limits

 Look at the charger display or network app for session duration limits.
-The 75.1 kWh battery may need more than one session.
-Start a new session if the timer expired.
+If the timer expired, start a new session.

 5. 5